stape-io/slack-notification-tag/README.md

 ## Open Source

-Slack Notification Tag for GTM Server Side is developed and maintained by [GTM Server Team](https://stape.io/) under the Apache 2.0 license.
+Slack Notification Tag for GTM Server Side is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.